 - During 2003-04 this programme of Mid-day Meals was extended to the remaining districts. - This programme was further extended to Government Aided primary schools from 01-09-2004. - Further it was extended to all Government and Aided primary school children of 6th and 7th standards from 01-10-2004. - The same programme was further extended to all Government and Aided high schools from 2007-08.
-By this all the government and aided school children of 1-10th standards were provided midday meals with the central government assistance for 1 to 8th standard and the state government assistance for 9th and 10th standard.
+The same programme was further extended to Moulana Azad Model Schools run by Minority Department from the year 2017-18.
+By this all the government and aided school children of 1-10th standards were provided mid-day meals with the central government assistance for 1 to 8th standard and the state government assistance for 9th and 10th standard.

-The main objectives of the programme are:.
+The main objectives of the programme are:

-- > To improve enrolment and attendance in schools. - > To improve retention rate in classes. - To reduce the dropout rates - > To improve health and hygiene of the child by increasing nutrition level. - > To improve learning ability levels of children. - > To develop social and national integration among the children.
+- > To improve enrolment and attendance in schools. - ➤ To improve retention rate in classes. - > To reduce the dropout rates - ➤ To improve health and hygiene of the child by increasing nutrition level. - ➤ To improve learning ability levels of children. - > To develop social and national integration among the children.